asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 <li style="visibility:hidden;">Language reflection support</li>

 NOTES:
 I'm going to rule out code generation immediately.
-Code generators are hostile to refactoring at scale.
+Code generators are hostile to refactoring at scale, which is the primary tool I have for evolution.
+Because I care about evolution I have to throw this away as a possibility.

-Solve the problem for code writers, but not for code readers.
+Beyond that, code generators solve the problem for code writers, but not readers.
+Either the generated code gets checked in, in which case you haven't helped readers at all, or the generated code is never checked in which case you have an understandability problem.

 @@@